SRCantona/Image_classification/README.md

-# Task #1: Image Classification - Arabic Letters
+# Image Classification - Arabic Letters

 ## Introduction 📚
 This project focuses on building an image classification model to identify Arabic letters.
 Using a dataset sourced from [Hugging Face](https://huggingface.co/datasets/SRCantona/Arabic_letters), we implement a robust solution leveraging deep learning techniques with PyTorch and ResNet18 architecture.

 ## Dataset 📊
 We utilize the Arabic Letters dataset which contains labeled images of Arabic characters.
-This dataset can be found [here](https://huggingface.co/datasets/SRCantona/Arabic_letters).
+This dataset can be found [here](https://huggingface.co/datasets/SRCantona/Arabic_letters/blob/main/letter%20image.zip).
 It is divided into training and testing directories with each image labeled accordingly.

 ## Project Workflow 🚀